s1as3r/skripts/Aniname/Readme.md

 Get names of anime episodes and also check if an episode is filler or not.

+Can also be used to rename episodes to their titles.

 I know there are a lot of things that could be done in a better way (argument parsing etc) but this works just fine and I'm too lazy.